celenbaas/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-What metric or metrics are you going to test?
+**What metric or metrics are you going to test?**

+Consumers are sensitive to the initial price of their car and care about the average yearly maintenance cost.
+It would be beneficial to understand if there is a connection between the price of the vehicle and the estimated average maintenance cost.
+When comparing the outcomes of the MechaCar vs the competitors this would allow the leadership team to understand if the price of their car was reasonable compared to the competition.

-What is the null hypothesis or alternative hypothesis?
+**What is the null hypothesis or alternative hypothesis?**

+Null hypothesis: MechaCar is priced below competitor with the equivalent average yearly maintenance cost.
+Alternative hypothesis: MechaCar is not priced below competitor with the equivalent average yearly maintenance cost.

-What statistical test would you use to test the hypothesis?
-And why?
+**What statistical test would you use to test the hypothesis?
+And why?**

+I would recommend using the single sided t-test to understand if the MechaCars average yearly maintenance cost is higher than its competition.
+If the outcome of the test shows that the results are accepted this shows that the MechaCar would be seen as a good option compared to the consumers.
+On the other side if the null hypothesis is rejected, than the MechaCar would be considered expensive to own.

-What data is needed to run the statistical test?
+**What data is needed to run the statistical test?**

+The data needed would be average yearly maintenance cost for MechaCars and its competitors along with car pricing for each.